jaypersanchez/bgc-parking/README.md

 # Application User Guide

 This section explains how the application is used.
-Because a simulation of a vehicle is not implemented, Each screen represents a use case scenario.
+A simulation of a vehicle is not implemented, therefore each screen represents a use case scenario.
 There are three scenarios:

 1. Arriving Vehicle
 2. Returning Vehicle